Emission Reduction Programme

 Benzene Reduction Projects:

-Several of the benzene reduction projects outlined in the amended ECA only provide impact on the premise of restarting.
-As a result, most benzene reduction projects remain on hold until site decommissioning plans are established.
+Several of the benzene reduction projects outlined in the amended ECA only provided impact on the premise of restarting.
+As a result, most benzene reduction projects have been halted such that the site can focus on site decommissioning and overall benzene removal.
 INEOS Styrolution’s plan will ensure site closure activities are completed safely and in compliance with the regulations and Orders.
-Ongoing discussions with MECP will take place to understand the requirements.
+Discussions with MECP, ECCC and AFN are ongoing to provide effective communication and notifications of decommissioning and benzene removal activities.

 Sump Cleaning and Emissions Control: